less-lab-uva/CS4501-Spring2021/labs/lab5.md

 Depending on your internet speed, this might take a few minutes.

-{% include notification.html
+{% include message.html
-message="We have noticed that some virtual machines do not support the instructions required by `tensorflow==1.14`.
-Please run the following check to see if this might be an issue for you." icon="false" status="is-danger" %}
+header="We have noticed that some virtual machines do not support the instructions required by `tensorflow==1.14`.
+Please run the following check to see if this might be an issue for you." body="

-<p></p>

 To confirm that this version of TensorFlow works on your virtual machine try the following.
 Open a terminal and run:
 ```bash
 $ python2